-Stage 2: Delivery and assessment aims to consolidate the knowledge and skills developed in stage 1.
+Stage 2: Delivery and assessment aims to consolidate the knowledge and skills developed in Stage 1.
 Students are encouraged to evaluate veterinary diagnostics, and disease management and prevention protocols for a variety of species.
-In stage 2, students continue to apply their knowledge and understanding through evidence-based learning and application into practice.
-Some assessments will reflect this applied learning and provide students an opportunity to demonstrate their knowledge and understanding via practical skills assessments.
-Optional modules allow students to tailor and build their specialist knowledge and begin to focus on their chosen career path, with choices to include Animal Therapy, Management of domestic animals and Animal Microbiology.

-Delivery and assessment will encourage students to develop their autonomy, engage in reflection and will reinforce the competencies developed in stage 1.
+In Stage 2, students continue to apply their knowledge and understanding through evidence-based learning and application into practice.
+Some assessments will reflect this applied learning, and provide students an opportunity to demonstrate their knowledge and understanding via practical skills assessments.
+Optional modules allow students to tailor and build their specialist knowledge and begin to focus on their chosen career path, with choices to include Animal Production and Biochemistry and Toxicology.
+Delivery and assessment will encourage students to develop their autonomy, engage in reflection and will reinforce the competencies developed in Stage 1.